reinteractive-open/installfest_guides/source/guides/installfest/testing_the_blog.md

 ---

 # Testing the Blog with RSpec
-In the [previous article](/guides/installfest/getting_started) you built a simple blogging engine using Rails and published it up on [Heroku](https://www.heroku.com).
+In the [previous guide](/guides/installfest/adding_authentication) you added authentication to your blog application.
 If you haven't run through that post then you should do so now before starting this one.
 If you feel confident with Rails but want to learn more about testing you can find some instructions on getting the code set up properly below.

 ## Introduction to Automated Testing
 One of the biggest advantages of Rails is the community focus on testing.
 The Ruby and Rails communities have put a great deal of effort into building first-class tools and methods for making sure our apps are as correct as possible.
 With tools like RSpec and Capybara, Ruby and Rails lead the way in developing easy to use and innovative tools to support widely embraced methods like Test Driven Development (TDD), Behaviour Driven Development (BDD) and Continuous Integration (CI).